When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 When this happens, scleral lenses can be a better option.
-At Madison Eyes, we help patients from the Madison, New Jersey area enjoy exceptional vision with scleral lenses.
+At The Madison Eyes Scleral Lens and Keratoconus Center, we help patients throughout New Jersey.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.

 Gas permeable contacts are lenses which are made from hard plastic materials.
 They’re called ‘permeable’ because they allow oxygen to pass through and reach the front of your eye for a more breathable feel.

 Unlike soft lenses, GP lenses don’t contain any water.
 Because of this, many patients find that their GP contacts dehydrate less often.
 They’re also more durable because the firm materials make it hard for the lenses to tear.

 The Advantages Of Gas Permeable Contact Lenses

 Gas permeable lenses give our patients some great benefits.
 In addition to giving you good vision correction for common vision problems, they also offer:

 More oxygen means that air can reach the cornea, letting your eye “breathe”.
 This gives you better comfort for all-day wear.

 GP lenses are tailor-made for each patient.
 Although there is an initial higher cost, over time, they’re actually more cost effective since you won’t need to replace them often.
 Similar to a custom-designed outfit, GP lenses may be priced higher at first, but they provide greater long-term value.